cort-of-keo/DS-dice/README.md

 - Click on the 'DS' button on the sidebar.
 - Adjust your Characteristic Score and select the appropriate modifiers.

-I removed the Power Roll button until I can get it fuctioning as intended.
+I was not able to impliment a power roll button while maintaining the original functionality of Owlbear Rodeo Dice.
+I am going to have another go at it with removing funcationality of the original extention as required.

 There is no logic to make sure you don't apply a Edge/Bane when you have a Double Edge/Bane.